m-Vins/OS161-DEMAND-PAGING/README.md

 A similar but workable solution would have been possible using upper bound values, not for the frame index since even 2^20-1 may be an acceptable value, but knowing that not all swap indexes would be used.
 This solution, however workable, is inconvenient since it would create problems in case of future updates, such as increasing the size of the SWAPFILE.
 The other solution that was considered was to have a field for the state and a field of `max(12,20)` bits for the index.
 Depending on the state (in memory or in swap) that index would indicate the index of the frame in memory or the page in the SWAPFILE.
-At the end of all these considerations, it was felt that the best solution, for simplicity of the code and because the memory savings would be minimal, is to add a third field for status.
+At the end of all these considerations, it was felt that the best solution, for simplicity of the code and because the memory savings would be minimal, was to add a third field for status.

 ### 5.4 - How to get the page table index from the virtual address?